Raiders–Steelers rivalry: 2003–present

 The two teams met for a primetime game on December 24, 2022, to mark the 50th anniversary of the Immaculate Reception.
 The number 32 of Harris—who died four days prior to the game, and was originally scheduled to be in attendance—was retired during a ceremony at halftime.
-After trailing 10-6 after some time in the fourth quarter, Steelers rookie QB Kenny Pickett would connect with fellow rookie receiver George Pickens on a late touchdown pass to take a 13-10 lead.
+After trailing 10–6 after some time in the fourth quarter, Steelers rookie quarterback Kenny Pickett would connect with fellow rookie receiver George Pickens on a late touchdown pass to take a 13–10 lead.
 After getting the ball back on offense, Derek Carr threw a deep pass intended for Hunter Renfrow that turned out to be the eventual game-losing interception by Cameron Sutton.
 This was the lowest-scoring game between the teams since 1984, and also served as Carr's final start and game as a Raider, as he was benched by the team for their final two games and then released the following offseason.